Adapting to remote teaching and learning using Sprintbase

 Dev Dutta, Associate Professor, Strategic Management and Entrepreneurship, University of New Hampshire

 Following a Google search and trials of more general collaborative platforms, Dev found Sprintbase.
-He took the Remote Design Sprint Essentials course so that he had everything he needed to teach design thinking to his class through the platform.
+He took the so that he had everything he needed to teach design thinking to his class through the platform.

 He then used Sprintbase to teach his MBA class, combining both design thinking knowledge and theory with practical application of the skills and mindsets to a realistic innovation challenge.